ms/buildtogether.tech/fairness/index.md

 industry.
 I was interviewing for a new job as I was writing this book, and while some companies' interviewing processes were designed to create a level playing field, others were not (and that's putting it politely).
-How companies get this wrong is reflected in, and contributes to, how the things they build sometimes harm society as well as embarrassing their creators.
-It easy to avoid these mistakes if you are willing to look beyond the code you write, but that first step is often the hardest.
-I hope this discussion will help you take it.
+How companies get this wrong contributes to how they sometimes build things that harm society and embarrass their creators.
+It easy to avoid these mistakes if you are willing to look beyond the code you write; that first step is often the hardest, but I hope this discussion will help you take it.

 ## How Tech Companies Get Hiring Wrong